ekuiter/tseitin-or-not-tseitin/README.md

 The repository has several purposes:

 * First, it contains all evaluation scripts for our ASE'22 paper *Tseitin or not Tseitin?
-The Impact of CNF Transformations on Feature-Model Analyses* (authored by Elias Kuiter, Sebastian Krieter, Chico Sundermann, Thomas Thüm, and Gunter Saake).
+The Impact of CNF Transformations on Feature-Model Analyses* authored by Elias Kuiter, Sebastian Krieter, Chico Sundermann, Thomas Thüm, and Gunter Saake ([**Paper**](https://github.com/SoftVarE-Group/Papers/blob/main/2022/2022-ASE-Kuiter.pdf) and [**Slides**](https://github.com/SoftVarE-Group/Slides/blob/main/2022/2022-10-13-ASE-Tseitin.pdf) available).

     **The replication package for our ASE'22 paper is available [here](https://doi.org/10.5281/zenodo.6525375).**
     It was generated according to the instructions below.